nickwu241/list-of-projects/README.md

 ## Projects
 #### 2017
-**[Course Scrapper UBC]** - Scrape UBC Cousre Information to provide utilities such as notifying users of free spots in full courses and outputing all possible course schedules given a list of courses to take.
+**[Course Scrapper UBC]** - Scrape UBC Cousres information to provide utilities such as notifying users of free spots in full courses and outputing all possible course schedules given a list of courses to take.
 TAGS: Python (BeautifulSoup, requests, lxml), Twilio API, Firebase

 **[FoodShake]** - An Android Application to solve “Where should we eat?” situations by randomly selecting a nearby restaurant on phone shake.